parimalongithub/Verto-challenge/README.md

 🚀 The project is deployed here: [https://employeex.choreoapps.dev/](https://employeex.choreoapps.dev/)

-> ⚠️ Note: It’s hosted on a free tier, so the first load may take **up to a minute** while the server spins up.
+> ⚠️ ⚠️ Note: It’s hosted on a free tier, so the first load may take **up to a minute** while the server spins up . ⚠️ ⚠️

 ---